Applying to Graduate

-After you log into your LUCAS Student Centre, you will see your graduation application link under your To Do List.
-Click on that link to start your application.
+Log into your LUCAS Student Centre.
+After you have checked and updated your personal details, please return to the home screen, where you will see a Task tile.
+When you click into the Task tile, your graduation application link will be under your To Do list.
+Click on the application link to start your application.

 If you find that any of your details are out of date when you are applying to graduate, please go ahead and submit your form.
 Once you receive a 'submit confirmation' email, reply and let us know which details need to change and we will make the updates.

 On the online graduation application form, you will be given three options.
 You must choose one option when you apply to graduate, OR you can nominate to defer your graduation for 12 months.
 The options are as follows:

 - In person: I will graduate at the Graduation Ceremony (attending).

 - From Council: I will graduate at the next Council meeting (not attending).